DeveloperDunne/Space-Quiz/README.md

 - The page is then given a site URL which you will see above the source section, please note this may take a minute before you can see it.

+### Cloning:

+- Go to the repository on GitHub.
+- Click on the Code button and copy the https URL under Clone
+- Open a terminal.
+- Go to the folder you want to store the cloned repository
+- In the terminal type git clone and paste the URL of the cloned repository after it then press Enter
+- The site will then be cloned to that directory

 <br>

 ## 8. Achknowledgements and Credits: